dvgnaveenkumarreddy/ATMService/README.md

 1. Clone the project.
 2. Import project into IDE and build.
 3. You should have MongoDB configured in your local system and running.
+4. Update the project with all dependencies using (mvn clean install).
-4. Run project as spring application.
+5. Run project as spring application.
-5. Use postman or ARC or soup UI for testing.
+6. Use postman or ARC or soup UI for testing.

 ## Fetch the balance